 After the field work we headed to the Mazama Lodge for dinner and to rest up before Sunday’s activities.
 I’d never been inside the lodge before - it’s a very nice facility and the food we had for dinner was excellent!

+For Sunday the students were planning a hike to Illumination Saddle high on the southern flank of Mount Hood.
+Myself and two of the other assistants had planned a summit climb.
 The weather was looking somewhat questionable for a summit bid; it had been fairly windy on Saturday, but not too cold.
 The forecast was for clearing overnight before becoming warm and sunny Sunday afternoon.
 It appeared we would have a good window early Sunday.

+After some debate about what time we should leave, we decided on midnight.
+We wanted to be up and down before the forecasted sun and warm temperatures turned the snow to slush and started a barrage of falling ice high on the mountain.
+We also wanted to avoid the crowds that can typically be found on spring weekends.
 This is the earliest start I’d ever had on Hood.
 I had never climbed with Don and Dan before, so I wasn’t sure how fast we would be.
 There was almost a full moon, so we didn’t need to worry about light too much and the idea of watching the sunrise from the highest point in Oregon sounded great.

 After dinner at the lodge we crashed for a few hours in one of the basement rooms in the lodge.